Code-Institute-Submissions/https-github.com-FullstackSammy-gnarly-skate-school/README.md

 I am boring the CI dumplink for the form on this site.
 The footer, I got from CI Love running Project.

+I encountered a bug where my bckgrnd images for the header and the signup page, did not show on the deployed link through Github.

 img being too big foor respsonsivness.